Alejandro Almendras

 Alejandro "Landring" Durano Almendras Sr. (27 February 1919 – 4 August 1995) was a Filipino politician and businessman who served as Senator of the Philippines from 1959 to 1972.
 He also served as governor of the then-undivided Davao province from 1951 to 1958.

-Biography

 Early life and education

 Almendras was born in Danao, Cebu on February 27, 1919, to Paulo Almendras and Elisea Mercado Durano.
 He finished his secondary education at the Cebu Provincial High School in 1938.
 He took up aeronautical engineering at Far Eastern University, but his studies were interrupted in 1941 due to World War II.
 After the war, Almendras resumed his studies, attending Mindanao Colleges in Davao City.